BlackieCen/murc_robot/README.md

 ![robot and framework](https://github.com/BlackieCen/murc_robot/blob/master/pics/Topology.jpg)
 ### Framework
 Components of the robot communicate with each other via ROS.
 The programs ([/scripts](https://github.com/BlackieCen/murc_robot/tree/master/scripts)) are written in Python.
-In ROS，the components can share their states with each other.
+In ROS, the components can share their states.
 As the following node diagram shows, the groups represent the camera, robot arm, and platform, respectively.
 The camera provides the images.
 The position of the profile results from the image processing.
 Then the components are allowed to detect the position of the aluminium profile and approach to, grip, or deposit the aluminium profile accordingly.
 The operator can remotely run programs and control the robot in a laptop because the PC in robot shares the ros-master with the laptop via SSH.
 The operator can also monitor the detected profile and the gripping process on a laptop.

 ![node diagram](https://github.com/BlackieCen/murc_robot/blob/master/pics/node_diagram.jpg)